Quick Start

 Include a hero section, feature grid, pricing table, and a call-to-action.

-6. Preview and ship
+8. Preview and ship

 Open PR for these changes.

-Go to the PR on GitHub and wait a few seconds for the Cloudflare comment to appear with the branch preview URL.
+Go to the PR on GitHub and wait a few seconds for the Cloudflare comment to appear with the preview URL.
+If you’re happy with the changes, merge the PR.
+If not, keep iterating with Claude and then tell it:

 Commit changes.